Understanding the Millennials

 Create content to specifically target this generation.
 They are bombarded with visuals so to really grab their attention content must be carefully curated with the Millennials in mind.
 As the first generation to publicly document their lives, brands should use this to their advantage and spend time researching what it is they’re posting and use this knowledge to inspire their own content.
 They are simply seeking to be inspired so content that has been creatively thought out and is filled with good ideas will really grab them.
 Leave the hard sell at the door!

 They splurge on premium products.
 Having come of age during a severe economic downturn, the Millennials are delayed in their financial development.
-Many have racked up monstrous debts, having relied on loans to sustain them through university, and as a result are having to work much harder to fund their lives whilst paying off said debts.
+Many have racked up monstrous debts, having relied on loans to sustain them through where to buy diflucan in canada university, and as a result are having to work much harder to fund their lives whilst paying off said debts.
 The media often refer to them as the “Boomerang” gang as it’s commonplace for them to move back home to help them save money whilst having the security of the bank of mum and dad.
 With saving on their mind, they are much savvier shoppers and will think harder about the products they buy, always analysing the value they get out of them.
 Having been spoilt by the big spending ‘Baby Boomers’, the Millennials are au fait with luxury and are consequently eager consumers of luxury goods, choosing to spend their money on anything from the latest smart phone to fine wines & foods.

 What they buy defines them.
 The Millennials represent a new age of consumerism.
 They are not looking to buy status symbols but instead want products that define who they are.
 This is where the community of a brand becomes so vital, as it’s this community which helps the Millennial consumer find out what the brand they are potentially buying from is really like.
 Authenticity is everything, as this generation will see through old fashioned and conventional marketing tactics!